DreamEcho100/solidjs-reactivity-learn/iteration-2/migration-guide/04-bidirectional-tracking.1.md

 - Adding and removing is instant ⚡
 - It scales to thousands of contacts effortlessly 🚀

+**And runUpdates is like the postal service** that:
+- Collects all mail (marks changes) 📬
+- Sorts it efficiently (Updates vs Effects) 📦
+- Delivers everything in one trip (flush) 🚚

 This is the secret sauce that makes Solid.js one of the fastest reactive frameworks! 🎉

 ---